ZTE Axon 30 will be available globally on September 9 starting at $499 | Pocketnow

 As a quick recap, the Axon 30 comes with a large 6.92-inch OLED display and 120Hz refresh rate.
 It’s the first in the world to introduce an under-display screen with a pixel density of 400 PPI (Pixel-per-inch), providing better display performance and visual integration.
 The display also has 360Hz touch sampling rate to make the experience smoother.

-It’s powered by a Snapdragon 850G 5G capable chipset and it has 6/8/12GB memory options, and 128/256GB in-built storage variants.
+It’s powered by a Snapdragon 870G 5G capable chipset and it has 6/8/12GB memory options, and 128/256GB in-built storage variants.
 The storage can also be expanded via a MicroSDXC slot.
 As for the back, there is a 64MP main sensor, an 8MP ultrawide, a 5MP maco and a 2MP depth sensor.
 The selfie shooter is a 16MP under-display camera.

 It has Bluetooth 5.1, NFC and a USB-C 3.1 port on the bottom.
 The optical fingerprint sensor is built into the display.
 It has a 4,200 mAh battery and it also supports 55W fast wired charging.